uditiiita/beautiful-jekyll/_posts/2020-05-31-system-design-course.md

 ### Introduction
 Almost every product based company has a System Design round in their interviews.
 So, it becomes very important to get hold of this if you are preparing for such companies.
-Most engineers struggle with the system design interview (SDI), partly because of their lack of experience in developing large-scale systems and partly because of the unstructured nature of SDIs
+Most engineers struggle with the system design interview (SDI), partly because of their lack of experience in developing large-scale systems and partly because of the unstructured nature of SDIs.
+Thus, I designed this course so that you can perform well at system design interviews.

 ### Goals
 * People should be able to design better systems during the interview.